USS Benson: 1942–1943

 At the end of March 1942, Benson got underway to escort a convoy all the way eastward to Londonderry Port, Northern Ireland, and returned to Boston early in May.

 Convoy escort operations – which took her to the British Isles, Bermuda, and the Panama Canal Zone – continued to be her main duty into the autumn when she began readying herself for Operation Torch, the invasion of French North Africa.
 As a part of those preparations, she took part in shore-bombardment exercises with the new battleship Massachusetts (BB-59).
 En route to Casco Bay, Maine, for one of these rehearsals in the pre-dawn darkness of 19 October, she collided with Trippe (DD-403), killing four and wounding three of the latter's crewmen when her bow pierced Trippes starboard quarter.
 The accident also caused enough damage to Benson to keep her in the New York Navy Yard undergoing repairs until after Allied troops had invaded North Africa.

 When she was again ready for action, Benson resumed convoy-escort duty across the North Atlantic and in the Mediterranean.
 In July 1943, she turned her attention to supporting the invasion of Sicily.
 She sailed from Oran, Algeria, on the 6th with Task Group 80.2 (TG 80.2), the escort group of Vice Admiral H. Kent Hewitt's Western Naval Task Force, and escorted convoy NCS-1 to the assault area at Gela, Sicily.
 She arrived off the beaches there several hours before dawn on the night of 9–10 July and spent the next two days in the antiaircraft screen fighting off almost incessant raids by Luftwaffe warplanes.
 On the 11th, a bomb exploded close aboard the destroyer wounding 18 of her crewmen, but inflicting only superficial damage to the ship.
-The next day, she set out to escort attack cargo ship Betelgeuse (AKA-11) to Algiers where she arrived on the 18th.
+The next day, she set out to escort the attack cargo ship Betelgeuse (AKA-11) to Algiers where she arrived on the 18th.